How we meet the Complaint Handling Code.

 At Stage 2:

-84 complainants went on to complete a satisfaction survey following their complaint.
-The overall satisfaction rating for complaint handling is 38% with 53% of complainants bring dissatisfied with their complaints experience
+84 complainants went on to complete an online satisfaction survey following their complaint.
+The overall satisfaction with complaint handling was 38% with 53% of complainants bring dissatisfied with their complaints experience.

 What we improved